ehabdevel/MijnLaravel/README.md

 # MijnLaravel
-MijnLaravel is a Laravel app for GitHub
+MijnLaravel is a Laravel one-page theme.